vimalavinisha/angular2-image-popup/README.md

 ## :computer: Contributing :computer:

-Check `CONTRIBUTING.md` in this repository
+Check `CONTRIBUTING.md` in this repository.
+To understand how to contribute to an open source project, [HERE](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) you can find useful information.

 Also, if you want to generate the `internal library documentation`, run `npm run docs` and open `./docs/typedoc/index.html`.

 <br>

+## A big thank you tu

 ## :sparkling_heart: A big thank you to :sparkling_heart: